 Tip 2: Economical Use of Appliances Turn off appliances when not in use and use eco mode whenever possible.

 Tip 3: Reduce Sneak Consumption Use a power strip with a switch to reduce sneak consumption of electronics, especially if you are away for long periods of time.
+By the way, saving energy helps home tremendously by preventing stealth consumption.

 Saving Gas: Three Effective Ways